Vampire Princess Miyu: OVA series characters

-Appearing in Episode 1, Unearthly Kyoto, she is the only daughter of a rich and traditional family who has been in a coma for 60 days.
+Appearing in Episode 1, Unearthly Kyoto, she is the only daughter of a rich, traditional family in Kyoto who has been in a coma for 60 days.
 Her parents call Himiko, believing her to be possessed, which Himiko confirms, but is unable to exorcise the demon and is attacked by a Shinma, but Miyu saves her.
 Himiko later learns that after Aiko and her parents were injured in a car accident, they donated their blood, which is implied to be hh blood, to save her life, after which she fell into a deep depression and blamed herself for their deaths.
 The "parents" that called Himiko were either ghosts or Shinmas, so she tries to exorcise Aiko again, and it is revealed that she made a deal with the Shinma that attacked Himiko, letting it roam in exchange for it recreating her former life, including her parents.
-Before Miyu banishes the Shinma, she tries to bite Aiko like she did to Miyahito, but Himiko interferes and Aiko passes away after the Shinma is banished.
+Before Miyu banishes the Shinma, she tries to bite Aiko as she did to Miyahito, but Himiko interferes, and Aiko passes away after the Shinma is banished.